Michael C. Ruger, Chair

 David is Chairman Emeritus of McNees Wallace & Nurick, after serving as Chairman of the Firm for 12 years.
 He now serves as Chair of the McNees PAC and Co-Chairs the McNees Strategic Solutions Group.

-He and his wife, Joanne, support the Hyde/Political Science Board of Visitors Early Career Professorship and the Democracy Institute.
+He and his wife, Joanne, support the Hyde/Political Science Board of Visitors Early Career Professorship and the McCourtney Institute for Democracy at Penn State.
 They also support a family program support fund for baseball in Intercollegiate Athletics.

 1987 Political Science